 - Filters remove solid waste material using mechanical filtration i.e – they strain it out of the tank; this is an extremely important part of keeping a clean tank.

 - Filters also provide oxygen to the betta fish: this is because they are constantly moving water around which aids gas exchange at the surface level of your aquarium where there is more dissolved oxygen.
 This in turn will keep your betta very happy.

-So having a filter in place will definitely reduce the frequency of your tank cleanings.
+So having a filter in place will definitely reduce the frequency of your tank cleaning.

 Do Bettas Need A Heater

 Betta fish are a tropical species, so a warm water temperature will be necessary.
-Ensuring that the water temperature is at its optimal (78-82°F/26-28°C) will help your betta’s natural biological functions and general health remain at its best.
+Ensuring that your betta’s water temperature is at its optimal (78-82°F/26-28°C) will help your betta’s natural biological functions and general health remain at its best.